nobodhi/javascript_coding_exercise/README.md

 #### Solution

-The types of changes in a stateless system are *insert, update and delete*.
-In the insert/delete case the strings will have different length (+/- 1) and will be identical except for a single character.
-In the update case, the strings will have the same length and will also be identical except for a single character.
+The types of changes in a stateless system like a database or a REST API are *insert, update and delete*.
+In the insert/delete case the strings will have different length, plus or minus one, but will be otherwise identical.
+In the update case the strings will have the same length but will be otherwise identical except for a single character difference.
+We can therefore use the same singleton pattern as we used in the [Palindrome Permutation](#palindrome-permutation), checking for changes in any character element and allowing one and only one change.

 ## Common Problems